liangyongrui/rudis/docs/supported_redis_cmds.md

 ## zset

 1. zadd
-1. zrange : by_rank: O(N+M), other: O(log(N)+M) with N being the number of elements in the sorted set and M the number of elements returned.
+1. zrange: by_rank: O(N+M), other: O(log(N)+M) with N being the number of elements in the sorted set and M the number of elements returned.
-1. zrevrank : O(N) N is rank
+1. zrevrank: O(N) N is rank
-1. zrank : O(N) N is rank
+1. zrank: O(N) N is rank
 1. zrem
-1. zrevrange : by_rank: O(N+M), other: O(log(N)+M) with N being the number of elements in the sorted set and M the number of elements returned.
+1. zrevrange: by_rank: O(N+M), other: O(log(N)+M) with N being the number of elements in the sorted set and M the number of elements returned.
 1. zrangebyscore
 1. zrevrangebyscore
 1. zrangebylex
 1. zrevrangebylex
-1. zremrangebyrank : O(N+M) with N being the number of elements in the sorted set and M the number of elements returned.
+1. zremrangebyrank: O(N+M) with N being the number of elements in the sorted set and M the number of elements returned.
 1. zremrangebyscore

 ## server